tuomok1010/CHaks/README.md

 ## FileInterceptor
 NOTE: Not tested with ipv6!!!
+Only works with HTTP

 Before you use the program, do the following steps: